-"Response farming" is a methodology developed by Stewart (1988), based on the idea that farmers can improve their return by closely monitoring on-farm weather and by using this information in their day to day management decisions.
-The emphasis here is on the use of quantitative current data which are then compared with historical information and other local reference data (information on soils, etc.).
+"Response farming" is a methodology developed by Stewart (1988) and based on the idea that farmers can improve their return by closely monitoring on-farm weather and by using this information in their day-to-day management decisions.
+The emphasis here is on the use of quantitative current data, which are then compared with historical information and other local reference data (information on soils, and so on).
 This is a simple variant of the what-if approach.
 What about planting now if only 25 mm of rainfall has been recorded from the beginning of the season?
-What about using 50 kg N-fertiliser if rainfall so far has been scarce and the fertiliser will increase crop water requirement and the risk of a water stress?
+What about using 50 kg N-fertilizer if rainfall so far has been scarce and the fertilizer will increase the crop water requirement and the risk of a water stress?

-The method implies that, using the long-term weather series, decision tools (usually in tabular or flowchart forms) have been prepared in advance.
-They are based on
+The method implies that, using the long-term weather series, decision tools (usually in tabular or flow-chart form) have been prepared in advance.
+They are based on the following information:

-- knowledge of local environmental/agricultural conditions (reference data11); - measurement of local "decision parameters" by local extension officer or farmer; - economic considerations.
+- (a) Knowledge of local environmental/agricultural conditions (reference data);11 - (b) Measurement of local "decision parameters" by local extension officer or farmer; - (c) Economic considerations.